-Although modern brain neurology is capable of identifying and monitoring brain activity and even is able to influence these activities in cases of damage or disorder (e.g. in cases of severe Parkinson's disease), it does not address the issue of knowing and understanding, other than intervening in the neurological processing thereof; just as the microbiome in the gut proves to play a role in the 'machinery' of the brain.
-27 Unfortunately, all this, though being beautiful novel research, still remains on the pure mechanical behaviouristic level, as this is still the most promising avenue in medicine for the time being.
+the neurological processing thereof; just as the microbiome in the gut proves to play a role in the 'machinery' of the brain.
+Unfortunately, all this, though being beautiful novel research, still remains on the pure mechanical behaviouristic level, as this is still the most promising avenue in medicine for the time being.

 Increasingly, we learn that the sensory capabilities of animals are distinctly different from those of humans.
 That means that various biological species react differently to the same external environment.
-It is too easy to say that these reactions or reflections are simple stimulus-response effects (like the human chewing on food in the mouth), with a water tight screen between the superior human mental digestion of physical experience.
+It is too easy to say that these reactions or reflections are simple stimulus-response effects (like the human chewing on food in the mouth), with a watertight screen between the superior human mental digestion of physical experience.
 Obviously, present-day knowledge is incapable of comprehending all this.
-But plenty of experimenting with e.g. rats, apes, dolphins, etc. shows a dynamics of learning activities that go beyond simple mechanics.
-28 As with humans, nudges prompt activity, be it catching a ball or buying a product an Instagram influencer suggests to us.
-We don't yet understand how physiological processes give rise to thoughts and subsequently these, social-historically determined, thoughts get a life of their own (as an emerging property), and fire back on their substrate in e.g. psycho-somatic disorders.
+But plenty of experimenting with e.g., rats, apes, dolphins, etc. shows a dynamics of learning activities that go beyond simple mechanics.
+As with humans, nudges prompt activity, be it catching a ball or buying a product an Instagram influencer suggests to us.
+We don't yet understand how physiological processes give rise to thoughts and subsequently these, social-historically determined, thoughts get a life of their own (as an emerging property), and fire back on their substrate in e.g., psycho-somatic disorders.